Ghana: President Akufo-Addo Attends 76th Session of UN General Assembly

-The President of the Republic, Nana Addo Dankwa Akufo-Addo, left Ghana on Friday, 17th September 2021, as leader of Ghana's delegation to the 76th Session of the United Nation's General Assembly.
+President Nana Addo Dankwa Akufo-Addo, last Friday, left Ghana for the United States to attend the 76th Session of the United Nation's General Assembly.

-He will also, on this trip, hold bilateral engagements with some colleague Heads of State; NATO Secretary General, MR. J. Stoltenberg; top Economist Jeffery Sachs; WTO Chief Ngozi Okonjo-Iweala, as well as other world figures.
+President Akufo-Addo will hold bilateral engagements as part of the trip with some colleagues Heads of State, NATO Secretary-General, Mr J. Stoltenberg; top Economist Jeffery Sachs; WTO Chief Ngozi Okonjo-Iweala, and other world figures.

-He will also hold engagements with sections of the Ghanaian and Business Community whilst there.
+He will also hold engagements with sections of Ghanaians and the Business Community whilst there.

-He will address the UN General Assembly on 22nd September; participate in the Global COVID-19 Summit hosted By President Joe Biden, and hold several rounds of engagements and UN events on climate change, health and food security.
+President Akufo-Addo will address the UN General Assembly on 22nd September; participate in the Global COVID-19 Summit hosted by President Joe Biden, and hold and participate in several rounds of engagements, and UN events on climate change, health and food security.

 On 23rd September, the President will attend a fundraising event for the National Cathedral.